Forms of cooperation and quality assurance

 06 - 4183 2742 LinkedIn

-SIA KIEM projects offers the chance to conduct exploratory research such as feasibility studies with (new) cooperation partners.
-SIA KIEM is organized around different themes and a project runs for a maximum of 12 months.
+KIEM-HBO offers the opportunity to conduct exploratory research such as feasibility studies with (new) cooperation partners.
+The scheme is theme-free and a project runs for a maximum of 12 months.
 Possible outcomes of projects are new research applications, networking activities, prototypes, tests, (business) models, methods, practices, demonstrators, processes, product concepts and service concepts.

-Creating new opportunities together with high-tech companies: that is the aim of TechForFuture, Centre of expertise HTSM East.
-We discover and develop new technologies with enthusiastic students, trained to carry out independent practical research in companies.
-In this way, we contribute to international research for and with companies.
-A grant from the province of Overijssel gives us the opportunity for 1-on-1 projects with companies.
+Creating new opportunities together with high-tech companies: that is the aim of TechForFuture, Centre of Expertise HTSM East.
+We discover and develop new technology along with enthusiastic students, who are trained to conduct independent applied research in businesses.
+This is how we contribute to international research for and with businesses.
+A grant from the Province of Overijssel gives us the opportunity for 1-on-1 projects with businesses.

-The SIA RAAK MKB scheme funds research projects of universities of applied sciences in cooperation with SMEs.
+The RAAK SME scheme funds research projects at universities of applied sciences in cooperation with SMEs.
 The aim of the scheme is to promote knowledge exchange to enhance the innovative capacity of SMEs.
-The cooperation between SMEs and universities of applied sciences focuses on knowledge development and application.
-Driven by demand from SMEs, research is carried out in networks of universities of applied sciences and SMEs.
-The result of the research is practically applicable knowledge for professional practice.
-The research also contributes to the renewal of higher education.
+The cooperation between SMEs and applied universities focuses on knowledge development and application.
+Research is conducted in networks of applied universities and SMEs based on questions put forward by SMEs.
+Research results provide practical and applicable knowledge for professional practice.
+The research also contributes to the renewal of higher vocational education.

-SIA RAAK-public funds research projects of universities of applied sciences in cooperation with the public sector.
+RAAK-public funds research projects of universities of applied sciences in collaboration with the public sector.
 For example, hospitals, municipalities, water boards and provinces.
-The scheme creates space for the development of practical innovations that are directly linked to services provided by the sector.
+The scheme creates space for the development of practical innovations that directly enhance the provision of services in the sector.
 The RAAK-public scheme promotes cooperation between universities of applied sciences and the professional field of higher education professionals working in the public sector.
-The cooperation focuses on knowledge development and application.
-The starting point of the research is a question from the professional field.
-Universities of applied sciences (government-funded) can submit applications.
-At least two public parties are involved in the research.
+The collaboration focuses on knowledge development and application.
+Research starts with a question from the professional field.
+Government-funded applied universities may also submit applications.
+There needs to be at least two public bodies involved in the research.

 Entrepreneurs in Overijssel and Gelderland who want to invest in innovative and sustainable projects are eligible for grants from the European Regional Development Fund (ERDF).
-The ERDF grant programme OP-Oost supports the development of new and sustainable products.
-It also encourages cooperation with other entrepreneurs, knowledge institutions, and public authorities.
-The priorities are general innovation and low-carbon innovation.
-Project proposals from companies and partnerships that fit within these priorities and focus on the sectors below can apply for funding.
+The ERDF grant programme OP-Oost (Operational Programme East) supports the development of new and sustainable products.
+It also encourages collaboration with other entrepreneurs, knowledge institutions, and government bodies.
+The key priority areas are general innovation and low-carbon innovation.
+Applications for funding are welcome for project proposals from businesses and partnerships that fit within these priorities and focus on the sectors below:

 • Agrofood;